 It is projected that in the near future, solar power might actually overtake other sources of electricity generation.
 Notably, a lot of concerns has been raised concerning the defects that are brought about by fossil fuels.
 These encroaching dangers that negatively work against other fossil fuels have led to the rejuvenation of the solar energy industry.
 The solar industry is now working on their policies to come up with a more realistic and achievable form that will see the industry emerge the best energy provider in the whole world.
 All this is achievable when the environment and the investors are … Continue reading →

 The world is rife with news snippets concerning the development of solar power.
 The sun provides an infinite source of energy that takes off the burden on the renewable sources for power generation.
 In doing so, there are increased chances of conserving the limited energy reserves.
 Already about 50% of the earth’s natural resources are in use.
 If this usage rate continues, we will run out of finite sources in no time.
 For instance, there is only enough oil left for the coming 46.2 years.
-Luckily, the development of solar energy serves as the light at the end of the … Continue reading →
+Luckily, the development of solar energy serves as the light at the end of the tunnel. … Continue reading →

 The solar energy potential in Jordan is enormous as it lies within the solar belt of the world with average solar radiation ranging between 5 and 7 KWh/m2, which implies a potential of at least 1000GWh per year annually.
 Solar energy, like other forms of alternative energy, remains underutilized in Jordan.
 Decentralized photovoltaic units in rural and remote villages are currently used for lighting, water pumping and other social services (1000KW of peak capacity).
 In addition, about 15% of all households are equipped with solar water heating systems.
 Jordan has major plans for increasing the use of solar energy.
 As per the Energy … Continue reading →